Target seats visited by party leaders on day six of the campaign

 To measure how well the parties do at the 2024 election, and to determine which seats they need to win to form a government, a set of notional results for the 2019 election has been calculated to show what would have happened if that contest had taken place using the new boundaries.

+Mr Sunak also spent Tuesday visiting a bowling club in Market Bosworth in Leicestershire, in the constituency of Hinckley & Bosworth: on paper, one of the safest Conservative seats in the country, ranking at 194 on the Liberal Democrats’ target list and number 380 on Labour’s list.

+A swing to the Lib Dems of 23.3 points, or one to Labour of 25.3 points, would be needed for the seat to change hands – either of them requiring a huge shift in the share of the vote, but typical of the kind of swing seen at some recent by-elections.

-Sir Keir Starmer’s first visit on Tuesday was to the Rolls-Royce headquarters in the constituency of Derby South – not a Labour target at this election, but instead, a seat where the party is defending a notional majority of 6,019 and which is number 79 on the Conservatives’ list.
+Sir Keir’s first visit on Tuesday was to the Rolls-Royce headquarters in the constituency of Derby South – not a Labour target at this election, but instead a seat where the party is defending a notional majority of 6,019 and which is number 79 on the Conservatives’ list.

 It is the first time since the campaign started that Sir Keir has visited a constituency that is not a Labour target and follows appearances on Monday in the Tory-held seats of Worthing East & Shoreham (Labour target 76) and Chipping Barnet (Labour target 37).